 Reality: While older workers may have higher salaries due to their experience, they often bring productivity and experience that can offset the costs.
 Moreover, they may not require the same level of training and supervision as younger, less experienced employees.

 Hiring mature age workers can be an asset to any organisation.
 To maximise the benefits of this diverse workforce, it’s important to challenge and dispel the myths and concerns surrounding older employees and implement strategies to support their success within the company.
-If you need support to hire a diverse workforce, reach out to atWork Australia to help your business create a diversity plan.
+If you need support to hire a diverse workforce, make an enquiry today to see how atWork Australia can help your business create a diversity plan.